 Have you ever wondered how some people balance their eating and exercise habits while maintaining a stable and healthy weight?
 We might think of these people as “genetically lucky” or believe they have a fast metabolism.
 In very few cases, you may be correct.
 However, what about those people who were once unhealthy, overweight, and inactive, who eventually changed their behaviors and now manage their weight and live an active, healthy lifestyle?

-Research tells us that these individuals actually developed and embraced new attitudes, values, and ways of thinking which thus guide their healthier behaviors.
-If you learn how your attitudes and values regarding weight loss/management influence your behavior, you can actually change your attitudes and values so you change the way you behave.
-This will help motivate you to eat right and exercise more!
+Research tells us that these individuals developed and embraced new attitudes, values, and ways of thinking, which thus guide their healthier behaviors.
+If you learn how your attitudes and values regarding weight loss/management influence your behavior, you can actually change your attitudes and values so you change how you behave.

 The Pyramid to Weight Loss/Management Success